sudo-tahirsaeed/tahir_IMDB/README.md

 # tahir_IMDB
+# Description
-This project, developed for Cowlar Design Studio's interview task, is a movie database web application.
-Users can browse, search, rate, comment, and add movies to the collection.
-Built using React, Node.js, Express, and MySQL.
+An interview task for Cowlar Design Studio, this project is a movie database web app.
+Users can search, rate, comment, and add movies.
+Developed using React, Node.js, Express, and MySQL.